-Mijn Zorg Log is a smartphone app, developed by the Dutch National Health Care Institute.
-The app can be used by people who receive home care to log the hours that the home help spent at their house and the nature of the care.
+Mijn Zorg Log is a smartphone app, developed by the Dutch Health Care Institute (Dutch: Zorginstituut Nederland).
+This app can be used by people who receive home care to log the hours that the home help spent at their house and the nature of the care.
 The home care provider can then verify these hours and use them for their administration.
+A permissioned blockchain is used, with two types of nodes: member nodes and authority nodes.
+Only authority nodes participate in the mining process.
+An experiment has been conducted using this app for administration in maternity care.
+The results were mainly positive, especially concerning the self-reported reduction of the administrative burden (Felix et al. 2018).